 How to Leverage High Performance Computing (HPC) for AI

 High performance computing (HPC) is the use of aggregated processing power to perform complex or high volume computations.
 HPC systems are composed of nodes (machines) that are clustered together.
 These clusters process distributed workloads using parallel processing.
 In this article, you will learn how HPC and Artificial Intelligence (AI) can work together.
 We will also figure out why HPC and AI workloads are moving to the cloud.

-AI and HPC: How HPC Can Help You Build Better AI Applications
+AI and HPC: How HPC Helps You Build Better AI Applications

 HPC systems typically have between 16 and 64 nodes, each with two or more central processing units (CPUs).
-This provides significantly greater processing power than traditional systems that have only one or two CPUs in a single device.
-Additionally, nodes in HPC systems each contribute memory and storage resources allowing for much greater storage and speed than traditional systems.
+This provides significantly greater processing power than traditional systems with only one or two CPUs in a single device.
+Additionally, nodes in HPC systems contribute memory and storage resources allowing for much greater storage and speed than traditional systems.

 There are several ways HPC systems can contribute to the development of artificial intelligence, including:

-- Specialized processors—GPUs enable you to more efficiently process AI-related algorithms, such as those used by neural networks.
+- Specialized processors — GPUs enable you to more efficiently process AI-related algorithms, such as those used by neural network models.

-- Speed—parallel processing and co-processing greatly speeds computational processes.
+- Speed — parallel processing and co-processing significantly speed computational processes.
 This enables you to process data sets and run experiments in less time.

-- Efficiency— high performance computing combined with AI enables you to distribute workloads across available resources.
+- Efficiency — high performance computing combined with AI enables you to distribute workloads across available computing approaches and resources.
 This allows you to maximize resource use.

-- Cost—HPC systems can provide more cost-effective access to big-data AI-powered high performance computing.
-If you use cloud resources, you can access HPC with pay as you go pricing and avoid upfront costs.
+- Cost — HPC systems can provide more cost-effective access to big-data AI-powered high performance computing.
+If you use cloud resources, you can access HPC with pay-as-you-go pricing and avoid upfront costs.

 The Convergence of HPC and AI

-HPC and AI are well matched in a variety of ways.
+AI development goes hand in hand with HPC advances.
 HPC can better support AI model training than traditional systems can.
 Meanwhile, you can use AI to more intelligently queue and process workloads, maximizing the resources of HPC systems.

 In addition to the processes HPC and AI perform, both also share a need for a high-performance infrastructure.
 These infrastructure requirements include large volumes of storage and computing power, high-speed interconnects, and accelerators.
-This overlap is understood by users of both technologies and many are trying to leverage these similarities and mutual benefits to develop more powerful tools.
+Users of both technologies understand this overlap, and many are trying to leverage these similarities and mutual benefits to develop more powerful tools.